Utility-Scale Solar PV Field Data & Thermal Inspections

 640×512 Resolution: What It Means for Your Array

-At our standard flight altitude, our 640×512 radiometric camera achieves 3cm ground sample distance (GSD), delivering ≥ 5×5 pixels per solar cell—exceeding IEC 62446-3 detailed inspection mode requirements (5×5 minimum) and far surpassing simplified mode minimums (3×3).
+At our standard flight altitude, our 640×512 radiometric camera achieves 3cm ground sample distance (GSD), delivering ≥ 5×5 pixels per solar cell—exceeding IEC TS 62446-3 detailed inspection mode requirements (5×5 minimum) and far surpassing simplified mode minimums (3×3).

 What This Means: